Programme Progress

 - There are five EIP Teams in Ireland.

 - 19% of the adult population have access to an EIP service in Ireland currently.
-Note not all teams are fully resourced in line with the EIP Model of Care.
 The teams will require ongoing investment from EIP NCP to meet local demand & Model of Care standards.

 - Twenty more EIP specialist services are required to provide national coverage for all people aged 14- 64 years old as per the EIP Model of Care.